kirstengreen/todo-challenge-09262021/README.md

 ## Known Issues

 * Create item input design is not complete
 * Filter active state not active
+* Checkbox hoverstate border effect is not impletemented, opted for bg effect to start

 ## Understanding the Challenge